By Hayley Stobbs R.Ac, CNC

 INTUITIVE EATING GUIDELINES

 Once a constitutional whole foods baseline is adapted in tune to mindful eating, intuitive eating naturally develops over time.
-When you tune into intuitive eating you no longer crave following 'diets' because your body and clear consciousness confidently tells you what it wants and needs to thrive.
-Intuitive eating requires inner cultivation; kindness, awareness, clarity, and supportive decision-making.
+When you tune into intuitive eating you no longer crave following 'diets' because your body and conscious awareness tells you what it wants and needs to thrive.
+Intuitive eating requires inner cultivation; acceptance, compassion, awareness, and supportive decision-making.

 Who will give me the support I need?